h5py/h5py/docs/source/build.rst

 3. Run ``python setup.py test`` to run unit tests in-place (optional)
 4. Run ``sudo python setup.py install`` to install into your main Python package directory.
+5.  ``cd`` out of the installation directory before importing h5py, to prevent Python from trying to run from the source folder.

 Additional options
 ------------------